Occipital Nerve Stimulation

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 Migraine is the most common type of vascular headache.
-Migraine headaches are usually characterized by severe pain on one or both sides of the head, an upset stomach, and, at times, disturbed vision.
-One- year prevalence of migraine ranges from 6–15% in adult men and from 14–35% in adult women.
+Migraine headaches are usually characterized by severe pain on 1 or both sides of the head, an upset stomach, and, at times, disturbed vision.
+One-year prevalence of migraine ranges from 6% to 15% in adult men and from 14% to 35% in adult women.
 Migraine headaches may last a day or more and can strike as often as several times a week or as rarely as once every few years.
 Drug therapy for migraine is often combined with biofeedback and relaxation training.
 Sumatriptan is commonly used for relief of symptoms.
 Drugs used to prevent migraine include methysergide maleate, propranolol hydrochloride, ergotamine tartrate; amitriptyline, valproic acid, and verapamil.

 Hemicrania continua, also a vascular headache, causes moderate pain with occasional severe pain on only one side of the head.
 At least one of the following symptoms must also occur; conjunctival injection and/or lacrimation, nasal congestion and/or rhinorrhea, or ptosis and/or miosis.
 Headache occurs daily and is continuous with no pain-free periods.
-Hemicrania continua occurs mainly in woman, and its true prevalence is not known.
+Hemicrania continua occurs mainly in women, and its true prevalence is not known.
 Indomethacin usually provides rapid relief of symptoms.
-Other non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen, celecoxib, and naproxen, can provide some relief from symptoms.
+Other nonsteroidal antiinflammatory drugs, including ibuprofen, celecoxib, and naproxen, can provide some relief from symptoms.
 Amitriptyline and other tricyclic antidepressants are effective in some patients.

-As of October 2012, the U.S. Food and Drug Administration (FDA) has not cleared any occipital nerve stimulation (ONS) device for treatment of headache.
+As of September 2014, FDA has not cleared any ONS device for treatment of headache.
 The Synergy™ IPG (implantable pulse generator) device from Medtronic received marketing clearance in 1999 for management of chronic, intractable pain of the trunk or limbs, and off-label use for headache is described in the literature.
-The Genesis™ neuromodulation system (St. Jude Medical) is approved by the FDA for spinal cord stimulation and has received CE mark approval in Europe for the treatment of chronic migraines.
-Medtronic and Boston Scientific Neuromodulation Systems are currently conducting clinical trials of devices.
+The Genesis™ neuromodulation system (St. Jude Medical) is approved by FDA for spinal cord stimulation and the Eon™ stimulator has received CE mark approval in Europe for the treatment of chronic migraines.
+Medtronic and Boston Scientific Neuromodulation Systems (Precision™) are currently conducting clinical trials of devices.

 Occipital nerve stimulation is considered investigational for all indications.